Download PDF

 Open Markets

-Micronesia has two preferential trade agreements in force.
-The simple average tariff rate is 5.1 percent, but nontariff barriers and poor trade infrastructure limit overall trade freedom.
-Micronesia is not a member of the World Trade Organization.
+The average tariff rate is 5.1 percent, but nontariff barriers and poor trade infrastructure limit trade freedom.
 Numerous impediments discourage foreign investment.
 High credit costs and scarce access to financing constrain the small private sector.
 Much of the population does not use formal banking.